 About the project

 Recognized by UNESCO as one of the top 100 education projects in developing countries, Barli Development Institute for Rural Women (Barli) educates and empowers young, rural and tribal women and girls to become leaders and agents of social change in their communities.
 Though most girls are illiterate when they arrive, 100% pass the national literacy exam within six months and can read and write in Hindi (not their native language).

 Along with literacy, the women are trained in cutting and tailoring, in healthcare, agriculture and in sustainable community development including women rights, conflict resolution, and organizing moral education for children.
 Every student attending the Barli Institute conducts at least 3 service projects in their home village (including children’s education, female literacy, women’s health, environmental conservation, among others) and is expected to involve at least 25 families.

 How we help

 The overall goal of Barli Development Institute for Rural Women is to initiate and build the process of sustainable community development through the empowerment of young rural and tribal women to become agents of social change.
 Founded in 1985, the Institute has trained over 14,800 young women.
 The training programs are focused on empowerment of women by training them in skills to contribute towards the development of their own communities in the areas of literacy, vocational skills, health and hygiene, environmental conservation, organic farming and gender mainstreaming.

-Each year, Barli trains over 200 young women and girls from underserved communites through a six-month residential program using local teachers and trainers from among their peers.
+Each year, Barli trains about 200 young women and girls from underserved communites through a six-month residential program using local teachers and trainers from among their peers.
 It is a holistic curriculum with experiential and hands-on classes: literacy, health and hygiene including HIV, transfer of solar technology, organic agriculture, overall personality and social development through a specially-designed, “Developing Myself and My Community” curriculum, gender equality and income-generating skills like stitching and tailoring to contribute to the process of personal and social transformation and sustainable community development.